-Social sharing buttons are of great importance for any type of websites, and they make it easy for visitors to share your posts on many kinds of social networks.
+Social sharing buttons are of great importance for any type of website, and they make it easy for visitors to share your posts on many kinds of social networks.
 There are thousands of social media plugins within WordPress directory, but it’s difficult to find one that will actually work.

 After much research and thought, we recommend you to use Floating Social Bar and Sharebar plugins for adding a horizontal floating social bar in WordPress.
-More plugin requirements and usages are available in below.
+More plugin requirements and usages are available below.

-Method 1 – Using Floating Social Bar
+Method 1 – Using the Floating Social Bar

 Unlike other social sharing WordPress plugins, the Floating Social Bar only supports major social platforms, such as Twitter, Google+, Facebook, Pinterest and LinkedIn.
 To accelerate the page loading speed, it only loads social scripts when necessary.
 Plus, many resource sharing sites like WPBeginner and List25 are using this plugin.

 - A meta box to disable your social share bar on a specific post/page.